-China's Xi reveals new leadership team, tightens grip on power
+China's Xi reveals new leadership team but no obvious successor

 Anti-corruption campaign

-Zhao inherits one of the most powerful roles in Chinese politics, becoming head of the party's anti-corruption task force, state media reported Wednesday.
+Zhao Leji, 60, the youngest new standing committee member, inherits one of the most powerful roles in Chinese politics, becoming head of the party's anti-corruption task force.

 Tackling graft and corruption has been a major priority of Xi's and his investigators have taken down many high ranking officials, though some analysts have said the campaign is more about neutering potential opponents and score settling rather than actually rooting out bad apples.